AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##VMA - Variable Moving Average
 ### Description
-The Variable Moving Average is an EMA that automatically applies smoothing to the fluctuations in the market.
-The sensitivity grows as more weight is placed on “fresher” data.
+This variation of an EMA automatically smoothes any fluctuations in the market, and its sensitivity grows as more weight is placed on more recent data.

-By automatically regulating the smoothing constant, the VMA attempts to eliminate the drawbacks of other moving averages.
-Thus the VMA can be used for most of the market conditions, and in some cases is even better than other averages.
+The VMA attempts to get rid of the disadvantages of other moving averages by automatically regulating the smoothing constant.
+This is why the VMA can be implemented for most of the market conditions, and is in a few cases actually better than other averages.

 **Caution**
 The VMA is not to be confused with the Volume Moving Average (VolMA)!